 Different materials for your test case

 The PAT-Core can be used with many different battery and capacitor types.
-The table below summarizes some of the most common test cases.

 In general, when lithium metal is used as the negative electrode and when measuring half-cell impedances, we recommend sleeves with a built-in glass fiber separator rather than the thin technical separators such as Viledon and Celgard.
 Glass fiber is also the best choice when wettability is a potential issue (e.g. when using ionic liquids).